Hagtronics/DSPLib_CSharp_DotNet4/examples/README.md

-This Visual Studio Solution contains worked Examples of how to uise DSPLib.
+This Visual Studio Solution contains worked xxamples of how to use DSPLib.
 Please also see the users guide in the 'docs' directory.